Analysis | The GOP fight now is the same fight it’s been for years: The establishment vs. the fringe

 This was the operating assumption for much of Trump’s presidency: Go along with his nonsense, get what you need where you can and, eventually, things will go back to normal.
 Some in the establishment saw Trump’s loss as a chance to step away from fringe politics, operating under an assumption that those politics are mostly associated with Trump himself.

 They are not.
 The fringe has grown only more robust over the past four years, encouraged by Trump.
-He's leveraged sycophantic entities like One America News and Newsmax in an effort to pressure Fox News to move further toward the right, an effort that has borne some fruit.
-He's refused to clamp down on bizarre conspiracy theories like QAnon, even at times encouraging them.
-An expert who spoke with The Post in 2017 noted that Trump's politics are rooted in conspiracy theories, something reinforced by his approach to communications as president.
-His counternarrative to Russia's interference in the 2016 election?
-A broad conspiracy theory centered on the FBI.
+He’s leveraged sycophantic entities such as One America News and Newsmax in an effort to pressure Fox News to move further toward the right, an effort that has borne some fruit.
+He’s refused to clamp down on bizarre conspiracy theories such as QAnon, even at times encouraging them.
+An expert who spoke with The Post in 2017 noted that Trump’s politics are rooted in baseless conspiracy theories, something reinforced by his approach to communications as president.
+His counternarrative to Russia’s interference in the 2016 election?
+A broad, baseless claim centered on the FBI.
 His rationalization for losing the election?
 A conspiracy among his opponents and state officials to prevent a win.

-Since that official shrugged at the harm of humoring Trump, Trump and the far right have only spiraled farther from the center of the galaxy like a Voyager probe of nonsense.
+Since that Republican official shrugged at the harm of humoring Trump, Trump and the far right have only spiraled farther from the center of the galaxy, like a Voyager probe of nonsense.
 When Fox News had the gall to accurately report that Trump lost his reelection bid, Trump and his allies rejected the network.
 Fox News spent years building foot soldiers for the MAGA movement, but, in refusing to accede to his theories, it was quickly rejected by many Republicans.

-Suffolk University has for years asked Americans what TV news or commentary source they trust most, offering options like CNN, Fox News, PBS and MSNBC.
+Suffolk University has for years asked Americans what TV news or commentary source they trust most, offering options such as CNN, Fox News, PBS and MSNBC.
 Fox News consistently earned most-trusted marks simply by holding the majority of Republicans.
 But in the first Suffolk poll released after the election, Fox News is now running about even with “none of the above.”

 Much of that shift, it is safe to assume, is a function of viewership having moved to One America or Newsmax, places where accuracy is often a secondary concern.
 Their rhetoric is centered on Trump at the moment, but it is also deeply opportunistic.
 Once the election fades as a subject of speculation, something else will fill the vacuum.

-Ben Collins, an NBC News reporter who's focused on QAnon and other misinformation efforts, made an observation about conservative media in the post-election period.
+Ben Collins, an NBC News reporter who has focused on QAnon and other misinformation efforts, made an observation about conservative media in the post-election period.

-“The QAnon rumor pipeline has completely eaten the far-right news ecosystem over the last two months,” he said.
-He pointed to a debunked conspiracy theory about voting machines as being little more than a “tendril” of the sprawling QAnon theory.
+“The QAnon rumor pipeline has completely eaten the far-right news ecosystem over the last two months,” he said in a tweet.
+He pointed to a debunked claim about voting machines as being little more than a “tendril” of the sprawling QAnon theory.

 “And,” he added, “the president believes all of it.”

 Probably.
 There’s certainly some opportunism at play for Trump.
 But the point is that the fringe keeps doing its thing in ways that are often only tangentially linked to Trump.
-There is some chunk of the Republican base which is now invested enough in this divergent soap opera to turn away from Fox News.
+There is some chunk of the Republican base that is now invested enough in this divergent soap opera to turn away from Fox News.
 QAnon has engaged hundreds of thousands of people in a LARP about government conspiracies, Satanism and child abuse.
 The fringe was always more invested in cultural fights than political ones, but, encouraged by Trump, those cultural fights are now much further from the GOP establishment than they were even four years ago.

 This is the fight the GOP faces.
-It's not really about whether Cruz's ploy to use lawyer-speak to give Trump a thumbs-up will play well in the 2024 primaries.
-It's about how far from reality the base will get.
+It’s not really about whether Cruz’s ploy to use lawyer-speak to give Trump a thumbs up will play well in the 2024 primaries.
+It’s about how far from reality the base will get.

 Maybe Trump’s inevitable withdrawal from the scene will reduce that distance somewhat.
-Maybe without Trump at the center, One America’s and Newsmax’s audience will return to Fox.
-Maybe Fox itself will be able to broadly shift back from being pro-Trump to being anti-Democrat.
+Maybe without Trump at the center, the One America and Newsmax audience will return to Fox.
+Maybe Fox will be able to broadly shift back from being pro-Trump to being anti-Democrat.
 But for the past 12 years, the movement has all been in the other direction, toward more extreme and wild assertions.

 Yes, Trump lost.
-But multiple Republican candidates who either encouraged QAnon or adhered to it overtly won and are now members of Congress.
-The GOP largely subsumed the tea party after 2010 — contributing to the fringe becoming fringier.
+But multiple Republican candidates who encouraged QAnon — or adhered to it overtly — won and are now members of Congress.
+The GOP largely subsumed the tea party after 2010, contributing to the fringe becoming fringier.
 Can the party figure out how to do the same to the far-right fringe now?
 And if it does, what comes next?